GoogleCloudPlatform/prometheus-engine/doc/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Key references the Kubernetes secret&rsquo;s key with the private key
-for client cert authentication to the server.
+<p>Key uses the secret as the private key for client authentication to the server.</p>
-Optional, as in previous resource versions we allowed no credentials.</p>
 </td>
 </tr>
 </tbody>